Quantitative understanding of negative thermal expansion in scandium trifluoride from neutron total scattering measurements: Anharmonicity

 We have analysed our RMC configurations to look for any effects of anharmonicity in the distributions of transverse displacements of fluorine atoms.
 This particular atomic displacement was chosen since it is active in the $R$-point RUM previously identified as having a dominant fourth-order term.
 Figure~\ref{fig:gaussians} shows the distribution of these displacements of F atoms away from the \ce{Sc\bond{...}Sc} line as a function of temperature.
 Two features of these data are noteworthy.
 First, the distributions are well fitted by Gaussian functions at all temperatures.
-In particular, we find no evidence for a toroidal distribution of fluorine atoms, as conjectured in a recent PDF study \cite{Wendt:2019it}. \footnote{Importantly, the reverse Monte Carlo method is indeed capable of generating such distributions in cases where they genuinely exist; one clear example is that of the cubic phase of cristobalite \cite{tucker_dynamic_2001}.} Second, the fitted variance of these Gaussian distributions increases linearly with temperature, exactly as one would expect for a harmonic oscillator.
-We conclude that, to the extent to which anharmonicity is important in this material, it is \textit{completely} described within the renormalised phonon approximation.
+In particular, we find no evidence for a toroidal distribution of fluorine atoms, as conjectured in a recent PDF study \cite{Wendt:2019it}. \footnote{Importantly, the reverse Monte Carlo method is indeed capable of generating such distributions in cases where they genuinely exist; one clear example is that of the cubic phase of cristobalite \cite{Tucker:2001vg}.} Second, the fitted variance of these Gaussian distributions increases linearly with temperature, exactly as one would expect for a harmonic oscillator.
+We conclude that, to the extent to which anharmonicity is important in this material, it is \textit{completely} described within the renormalised phonon approximation taken to fourth order.
 In other words, although fourth-order interactions seen by individual phonon modes may limit their amplitude at high temperature, there is an insufficient number of such modes with near-zero harmonic terms to make an appreciable difference to the distribution of atomic positions.
-Thus overall the most important anharmonic interactions involve couplings between different phonons, as described by the renormalised phonon approximation rather than the independent mode approximation.
+Thus overall the most important anharmonic interactions involve couplings between different phonons, as described by the renormalised phonon approximation taken to fourth order rather than the independent mode approximation.
+Furthermore, our results also rule out the significant of higher-order terms because they too would lead to a different temperature dependence.